Cultural Planning in Edge Communities

 giving to the united arts fund has grown.
 Three artists’ organizations, a festival, a marketing campaign,

-facility has been targeted for renovation as a community cultural center.
-The towns’ cultural offerings have
+for renovation as a community cultural center.
+The towns’ cultural offerings have come to be included in

-come to be included in the united arts fund’s electronic cultural calendar.
-An electronic database of artists has
+the united arts fund’s electronic cultural calendar.
+An electronic database of artists has been launched to

-been launched to reduce artists’ isolation and advance their marketing interests.
-The united arts fund is working
+reduce artists’ isolation and advance their marketing interests.
+The united arts fund is working with the towns to create

-with the towns to create public art programs.
-It has reshaped its grants programs to meet changing consumer needs, added
+public art programs.
+It has reshaped its grants programs to meet changing consumer needs, added town appointees to its

-town appointees to its own board, and added staff liaison positions to enhance its ability to respond to the edge communities
+own board, and added staff liaison positions to enhance its ability to respond to the edge communities it serves.

-Building a Family
+Building a Family Foundation

-members, and major unmet funding needs.
+and major unmet funding needs.
 We analyzed that information, conducted related research, and developed a comprehensive

 structure and set of giving policies for the foundation.
 Then, we managed the foundation through its first years.